pietrodileo/howlong/README.md

 | Linux    | `scripts/linux/build-prerelease.sh`    | `scripts/linux/build-release.sh`    |
 | Any      | `npm run tauri build` (default config) | Use the platform release script     |

-The prerelease scripts keep the application name **HowLong**, use a separate application identifier, do not require a signing key, and do not create official updater artifacts.
-The release scripts use `~/.tauri/howlong.key` (or `%USERPROFILE%\.tauri\howlong.key` on Windows) and require a non-empty `TAURI_SIGNING_PRIVATE_KEY_PASSWORD`.
+Use the prerelease scripts for local testing.
+They keep the application name **HowLong**, use a separate application identifier, and do not need a signing key or create official updater artifacts.
+Use the release scripts for official builds.
+They use `~/.tauri/howlong.key` (or `%USERPROFILE%\.tauri\howlong.key` on Windows) and require a non-empty `TAURI_SIGNING_PRIVATE_KEY_PASSWORD`.
 To use another key locally, set `TAURI_SIGNING_PRIVATE_KEY` to its path or contents before running the release script.
-The scripts fail early when signing setup is incomplete.
+The scripts stop early when signing setup is incomplete.

-For the complete development, prerelease, stable release, signing, tagging, and fork workflow, see the [Build and release guide](docs/BUILD.md).
+For the full release process, including development, prereleases, stable releases, signing, tagging, and forks, see the [Build and release guide](docs/BUILD.md).

-`.github/workflows/release.yml` publishes stable updater releases when you push a stable `v*` tag.
+Push a stable `v*` tag to publish an updater release through `.github/workflows/release.yml`.
 Tags containing a hyphen are ignored.
 The workflow builds Windows x64, Linux x64, macOS Intel, and macOS Apple Silicon artifacts, generates release notes from the tag and previous release, then uploads the signed installers, updater bundles, signatures, and `latest.json` to the GitHub Release.

 Before pushing the first release tag, add these GitHub Actions secrets:

 - `TAURI_SIGNING_PRIVATE_KEY`: the full contents of the private key generated with `npm run tauri -- signer generate -w ~/.tauri/howlong.key`
 - `TAURI_SIGNING_PRIVATE_KEY_PASSWORD`: the non-empty passphrase used to generate the protected release key

 Never commit the private key.
-Keep the same key for all future releases.
-Losing or replacing it prevents existing installations from accepting new updates.
+Keep it protected and use the same key for future releases.
+If you lose or replace it, existing installations cannot accept new updates.

 ### Updater signing, passwords, and forks

-The updater public key is safe to commit because it only verifies releases.
-The private key can sign releases accepted by installed copies, so keep it in a protected local file and in GitHub Actions Secrets.
-Official release builds require a non-empty passphrase-protected key.
-This provides extra protection if the private key file or a backup is exposed.
+The updater public key only verifies releases, so it is safe to commit.
+Protect the private key because it can sign releases that installed copies will accept.
+Keep it in a protected local file and in GitHub Actions Secrets.
+Official release builds require a non-empty passphrase-protected key, which offers extra protection if the private key file or a backup is exposed.
 Set both `TAURI_SIGNING_PRIVATE_KEY` and `TAURI_SIGNING_PRIVATE_KEY_PASSWORD` in the release build environment.
 Use an unprotected key only in a separate local or test setup, never for the official updater channel.
 After a public release, do not replace the key without a planned key-rotation path.

 HowLong? is open source and can be forked.
 The default build trusts the official GitHub Releases endpoint and public key.
-A fork that publishes its own binaries should change the Tauri `identifier`, updater `endpoints`, and public key, then configure its own `TAURI_SIGNING_PRIVATE_KEY` secret.
+If your fork publishes its own binaries, change the Tauri `identifier`, updater `endpoints`, and public key, then configure your own `TAURI_SIGNING_PRIVATE_KEY` secret.
 Otherwise, it may check for upstream updates and reject releases signed with the fork's key.

 # Repository layout

-See [AGENTS.md](AGENTS.md) for contributor rules.
+Contributor rules are in [AGENTS.md](AGENTS.md).

 ```text
 .